CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Rivian Automotive, Inc. Investors of a Lead Plaintiff Deadline of May 6, 2022

 If you suffered a loss on your investment in Rivian Automotive, Inc., contact us about potential recovery by using the link below.
 There is no cost or obligation to you.

-ABOUT THE ACTION: The Registration Statement (documents issued in connection with the initial public offering) contained representations that were materially inaccurate, misleading, and/or incomplete because they failed to disclose, among other things, that the R1T electric pickup truck and R1S electric SUV were underpriced to such a degree that Rivian would have to raise prices shortly after the IPO and that these price increases would tarnish Rivian's reputation as a trustworthy and transparent company and would put a significant number of the existing backlog of 55,400 preorders, along with future preorders, in jeopardy of cancellation.
+ABOUT THE ACTION: Documents issued in connection with the initial public offering contained representations that were materially inaccurate, misleading, and/or incomplete because they failed to disclose, among other things, that the R1T electric pickup truck and R1S electric SUV were underpriced to such a degree that Rivian would have to raise prices shortly after the IPO and that these price increases would tarnish Rivian's reputation as a trustworthy and transparent company and would put a significant number of the existing backlog of 55,400 preorders, along with future preorders, in jeopardy of cancellation.

 DEADLINE: May 6, 2022